 recently interviewed and helped shed some light on how the publisher kept the futuristic cyber warfare title secret in a year where every other publisher seemed plagued with information leaks.

-video, Battle Royale, PS3, Xbox 360, Nintendo, EA, Ubisoft, Gaming News, Need for Speed Most Wanted, Nintendo Wii U, E3 2012, Splinter Cell: Black List, Watch Dogs, tony key and assassin's creed liberation?
+We need more writers about video, Battle Royale, PS3, Xbox 360, Nintendo, EA, Ubisoft, Gaming News, Need for Speed Most Wanted, Nintendo Wii U, E3 2012, Splinter Cell: Black List, Watch Dogs, tony key and assassin's creed liberation!
 Get started below...